learn-co-curriculum/github-to-canvas/README.md

 the repository, not on Canvas.
 Any changes made only on Canvas will get overwritten if the lesson is updated using the gem.

-## Additional Options
+## Common Options

-### Specify Branch
+- `--create-lesson`, `-c`: Requires a Canvas course ID.
+Creates a new Canvas lesson, converting the local repository's README.md to HTML.
+Adds `.canvas` file to remote repository
+- `--align`, `-a`: Updates a canvas lesson based on the local repository's README.md.
+If no other options are used, `--align` will look for a `.canvas` file to know what to lesson to update
+- `--course`: Provide a specific course ID.
+When used with `--id`, this can override the default behavior for `--align`, allowing you to update any existing lesson and ignore the `.canvas` file if present.
+- `--id`: Provide a specific lesson ID.
+This can be found in the URL of the specific lesson.
+For Pages, used the slugified lesson title.
+- `--type`: Sets the type of Canvas lesson to be created (page, assignment or discussion).
+If no type, type decided based on repository structure.
+- `--name`: Can be used to override default naming behavior.
+By default, Canvas lesson names are determined by the first top-level (`#`) header in the repository's markdown file.
+- `--fis-links`, `-l`: Adds additional Flatiron School HTML header after markdown conversion, including links back to the GitHub repo and it's issue form.
+- `--forkable`: Adds a **Fork** button to the Flatiron School HTML header.
+For use with custom Canvas JS to enable Canvas assignment forking workflow for Flatiron School students.
+- `--remove-header-and-footer`, `-r`: Removes top lesson header and any Flatiron School specific footer links before converting to HTML.
+Removing top lesson header prevents duplicate titles while viewing in Canvas.
+- `--create-from-github`: Requires a GitHub repository URL.
+Also requires `--course` and `--type`.
+Creates a Canvas lesson, reading from the remote repo instead of a local repository.
+Repository must be public.
+- `--align-from-github`: Requires a GitHub repo URL, `--course`, `--id`, and `--type`.
+Updates a Canvas lesson from a remote repository.
+- `--read-from-github`: Requires a GitHub repo URL.
+Reads a remote repository and converts its contents to HTML, but does not push to Canvas.

-When creating or aligning content locally, you can use `--branch` (`-b`) to specify which branch you want to use.
-If you have a newer repository with a `main` branch instead of `master`, use this option.
+- `--branch`, `-b`: Can be used when creating or aligning with a local repo to specify which branch to use.
+Use this if you have a new repository that uses a `main` branch instead of `master`.

-If you are are creating or aligning content locally, the `.canvas` file is not automatically committed to the repo.
-You can automatically commit this file by including the `--save-to-github` (`-s`) option.
+- `--save-to-github`, `-s`: If you are are creating or aligning content locally, the `.canvas` file is not automatically committed to the repo.
 This option will attempt to commit and push the `.canvas` file to the remote repository.

 Run `github-to-canvas --help` for additional options not listed in this Readme.